 - Salt: Just a little helps to bring out the sweetness.

 - Coconut oil: The coconut oil contributes moisture to these muffins.
 Both refined and unrefined coconut oils have similar nutritional benefits.
-If you love a coconut flavour and scent, go with the unrefined coconut oil.
-If you prefer your oil to be unflavoured and unscented, then refined is your best bet.You can also sub in almond butter or peanut butter if preferred.
+If you love a coconut flavor and scent, go with the unrefined coconut oil.
+If you prefer your oil to be unflavored and unscented, then refined is your best bet.You can also sub in almond butter or peanut butter if preferred.

 - Maple syrup: To provide a hint of sweetness to the muffins.
 Use pure maple syrup or you can also sub in honey if preferred.
 Do not serve to babies under 12 months if honey is used.